Macrometacorp/jsC8/docs/Reference/ViewManipulation.md

             Store only information about value presence, to allow use of the EXISTS() function (default "none").

 - **primarySort**: `object` (optional)

       - **field**:
         This is a recursive structure for setting sorting according to the field in the document.

       - **asc**:
-        This is a boolean value for setting the sorting in ascending order or not
+        This is a boolean value for setting the sorting in ascending order or not.

 **Examples**